-Both courses will be held on Sunday the 12th of June at Chalmers University of Technology.
+Both courses will be held on Monday the 12th of June at Oslo Science Park.
 A complimentary lunch will be served.

 |Time||Course title||About the author|